inghamemerson/wellness-ip/ecosystem.md

 ## eCommerce
 The online store is a crucial component to distributing the physical product.
 This typically caters to users as well as wholesalers or practitioners.
 The primary concern is to facilitate the successful sale and delivery of the product.

+This could potentially be collapsed into marketing, allowing the store and marketing assets to be managed under one roof.

 1. Platform to use (Shopify)
 2. Theming - consistent look and feel